 Now want some meal ideas for all this chicken,

-To make it easy I package 2 cups of shredded chicken into quart sized plastic bags.
-They can be frozen or kept in the refrigerator until your ready to use it.
+To make it easy I package 2 cups of shredded chicken into quart-sized plastic bags.
+They can be frozen or kept in the refrigerator until you’re ready to use it.

 Don’t forget you will also have 4 cups of chicken broth, you can use it to add to sauces…